 Get more information about Acuity Brands unified building solutions and download the IDC Infographic: Challenges of Implementing Connected Building Projects, (sponsored by Acuity Brands).

 About the Author:

-Monica M. Weglicki, Sr. Manager Analyst and Media Relations, Thought Leadership, Acuity Brands
+Monica M. Weglicki, former Sr. Manager Analyst and Media Relations, Thought Leadership, Acuity Brands